NGEET/fates-tutorial/docs/source/inventory_data.md

 FATES reads inventory data as two text files, one describing the cohort structure - how many stems of each size in each patch, and one describing the patch structure - how many patches and the area of each patch.

-On the FATES tutorial GitHub repo you will find an R script that takes inventory data and creates these two files.
+On the FATES tutorial GitHub repo you will find an R script under tools [make_inventory_init_files.R](https://github.com/NGEET/fates-tutorial/blob/main/tools/make_inventory_init_files.R) that takes inventory data and creates these two files.
-Your data need to be organized as a dataframe with a single row per tree.
+For the script to work your data need to be organized as a dataframe with a single row per tree.
 Columns should be as follows:

 | Column | Description |
 | -------| ------------|